lynxthecat/cake-autorate/README.md

 <img src="images/cake-bandwidth-autorate-rate-control.png" width=80% height=80%>

-CAKE-autorate requires three configuration values for each direction, upload and download.
+cake-autorate requires three configuration values for each direction, upload and download.

 **Setting the minimum bandwidth:** Set the minimum value to the worst